Citytv

 Citytv (sometimes shortened to City, which was the network's official branding from 2012 to 2018) is a Canadian television network owned by the Rogers Sports & Media subsidiary of Rogers Communications.
 The network consists of six owned-and-operated (O&O) television stations located in the metropolitan areas of Toronto, Montreal, Winnipeg, Calgary, Edmonton, and Vancouver, a cable-only service that serves the province of Saskatchewan, and two independently owned affiliates serving smaller cities in British Columbia.
-There is also one station using the brand name serving Bogotá, Colombia.
+A station serving Bogotá, Colombia, also has used the brand name.

-The Citytv brand name originates from its flagship station, CITY-TV in Toronto, a station that went on the air in September 28, 1972, in the former Electric Circus nightclub, and which became known for an intensely local format based on newscasts aimed at younger viewers, nightly movies, and music and cultural programming.
+The Citytv brand name originates from its flagship station, CITY-TV in Toronto, a station that began broadcasting in the former Electric Circus nightclub on September 28, 1972.
+It was known for an intensely local format based on newscasts aimed at younger viewers, nightly movies, and music and cultural programming.
 The Citytv brand first expanded with then-parent company CHUM Limited's acquisition of former Global owned-and-operated station CKVU-TV in Vancouver, followed by its purchase of Craig Media's stations and the re-branding of its A-Channel system in Central Canada as Citytv in August 2005.
 CHUM Limited was acquired by CTVglobemedia (now Bell Media) in 2007; to comply with Canadian Radio-television and Telecommunications Commission (CRTC) ownership limits, the Citytv stations were sold to Rogers.
 The network grew through further affiliations with three Jim Pattison Group-owned stations, along with Rogers's acquisition of the cable-only Saskatchewan Communications Network and Montreal's CJNT-DT.
 At one point, Citytv also existed in Barcelona and San Juan, Puerto Rico.

-While patterned after the original station in Toronto, since the 2000s, and particularly since its acquisition by Rogers, Citytv has moved towards a series-based prime time schedule much like its competitors', albeit one still focused on younger demographics.
+Although patterned after the original station in Toronto, since the 2000s and particularly since its acquisition by Rogers, Citytv has moved towards a series-based prime time schedule much like its competitors'.
+However it still focuses on younger demographics.
+It is the third English language television network in Canada.